Hikigaya-Yukina/FP_AMRN/README.md

 Task 1 Mapping

-In this task, we manually map the environment using SLAM, choosing Point LIO SLAM for its accuracy and modernity over algorithms like ALOAM and FLOAM.
-To meet our 2D map requirement, we convert the 3D point cloud map to 2D after the 3D map is generated.
+In this task, we manually map the environment using SLAM.
+* Maps Building: use the SLAM alogrithms to map the environment
+ * SLAM Point LIO: for its accuracy
+ * SLAM ALOAM & FLOAM: for the modernity
+* Maps Generating: caputure 3D point cloud maps through SLAM and convert them to 2D maps
+ * 3D point cloud maps saving
+ * Filter the useless points and adjust the orientations of PCDs
+ * Convert 3D maps to 2D maps

 Task 2 Navigation